nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    ```bash
    ./scripts/compile.sh
    ```
-   This script will build and install Morpheus into the conda environment.
+   This script will build and install Morpheus into the Conda environment.
 1. Test the build (Note: some tests will be skipped) Some of the tests will rely on external data sets.
    ```bash